Skip to content

 Focus on order

-We have same naming conventions for directories, projects, files, repositories, batch files and so on.
-And if we find some older projects, where we were not so diligent, we first start with clean up before working on them.
+We have the same naming conventions for directories, projects, files, repositories, batch files and so on.
+And if we find some older projects where we were not so diligent, we first start with cleanup before working on them.

 Real life example

-At BaƄa shoe maker company, the marvel of efficiency and optimiziation, back in 1930's, every worker on assembly line had a toolbox that was hanging on wall.
-This toolbox contained all tools that worker station required, and it was facing the aisle between the stations.
+At BaƄa shoe maker company, the marvel of efficiency and optimization, back in the 1930s, every worker on the assembly line had a toolbox that was hanging on the wall.
+This toolbox contained all tools that the worker station required, and it was facing the aisle between the stations.

-This toolbox had a red background in shape of every tool, just so when the tool was hanging in the box, the background was not visible.
-At the end of shift, all that foreman had to do, was to walk the aisle and look for red color.
+This toolbox had a red background in the shape of every tool, just so when the tool was hanging in the box, the background was not visible.
+At the end of the shift, all that the foreman had to do was walk the aisle and look for red color.

-That's how smart order of things gives you efficiency.
+That's how the smart order of things gives you efficiency.

 Restrain yourself